A coworking space manager is the secret sauce to a thriving coworking community.

 First-time operators can sometimes make the mistake of bringing people and tools on before they’re financially ready.

 It’s important to understand that community managers are not cheap.
 If you’re based in North America, you may expect to pay between $400 and $1,000 a week for your community manager depending on their roles and responsibilities, if not more.

 Make sure you have the cash flow to support bringing another person on board before you begin the hiring process.
 If you are in need of some extra help, but can’t afford a full-time manager, consider looking into a community volunteer, virtual assistant or running your coworking space autonomously.

 2. Separate the need-to-haves from the nice-to-have qualities

 Finding a community manager who has sales experience, a customer service background, social media experience, is great with technology, and can make a mean cup of coffee can feel next to impossible.

-Write out a list of all of the qualities of your perfect community manager before you begin your search.
-Then list these qualities internally in order of importance to you.
+Before you begin your search, write out all of the qualities your perfect community manager possesses.
+Then list these qualities in order of importance to you.